ljbennett62/TenStepstoAutomateContainerSecurity-Pt2/README.md

-# TenStepstoAutomateContainerSecurity-Pt2
-Automating Container Security Into the CI/CD Pipeline - Operations Point of View
+# Automating Container Security Into the CI/CD Pipeline - Operations Point of View

 ## Introduction

-Welcome to Part 2 of automating Container security into the CI/CD Pipline targeted at the Operations role.
-This is part of a 2 part series.
-If you haven't read Part 1, please do so before reading this article.
+Welcome to Part 2 of automating Container security into the CI/CD Pipeline targeted at the Operations role.
+This is second part of a 2 part series.
+If you haven't read Part 1 <insert link>, please do so before reading this article.

 ## Security Policy as Code and Behavioral Learning